- Copyright & Fair Use Policy

 The federal government requires that the College comply with regulations pertaining to Financial Conflict of Interest in government-funded research and that researchers be trained in these regulations.
 Franklin & Marshall’s policy fulfills the requirements stipulated by the National Institutes of Health and the National Science Foundation

 “Investigator” refers to all personnel, regardless of title or position, responsible for the design, conduct, or reporting of research under the terms of a federal grant or contract, or the subaward to a federal grant or contract.
 All Investigators are required to disclose to the Associate Dean of the Faculty for Research any of their own “Significant Financial Interests” or those of their spouses, partners, or dependent children.
-This disclosure will be accomplished by completing the Financial Disclosure Form on the Office of College Grants website.
+Contact Molly Dellinger in the Office of College Grants at firstname.lastname@example.org for a copy of the "Significant Financial Disclosure Form."

 “Significant Financial Interest” (SFI) is anything of monetary value, including but not limited to: Remuneration for services exceeding $5,000 in the twelve months prior to the disclosure (e.g., speaking or consulting fees, paid authorship); Equity interest exceeding $5,000 in the twelve months prior to disclosure (e.g., stock, stock options, other ownership instruments); Gains from intellectual property rights (e.g., patents, copyrights, royalties); Travel reimbursed by other than a government agency, college or university, or academic medical institution.